multiparty/jigg/README.md

 ```

 ## To Do
- - Do encryption with AES from libsodium instead of the one-time pad
+ - Replace encryption with AES from libsodium instead of the one-time pad
- - Change current oblivious transfer to use ECC from libsodium
+ - Change the current oblivious transfer to use ECC from libsodium
  - Encrypt communications between parties
- - a lot of optimizations (free xor, half and, etc.)
+ - Half AND gate optimization